As a mother, this author has firsthand experience with pregnancy symptoms and loves to share her research on all aspects of pregnancy.

 - How can I be sure if I'm pregnant?

-What's surprising is that, though you might only actually be two-weeks pregnant, you may well experience one or more pregnancy symptoms by the end of your first month.
+It's quite common to begin experiencing symptoms during your first month of pregnancy.
 However, as many early pregnancy symptoms are very similar to pre-menstrual symptoms, it is sometimes impossible to tell the difference.
 Though you will want to know sooner, the only sure way to know whether you are pregnant is through a pregnancy test, which you should take on the first day of your missed period.

 The pregnancy symptoms that you may experience during the first month are numerous and varied.
 In addition to possible spotting and a missed period, they can include any of the symptoms typical of the first trimester, as well as symptoms usually associated with pre-menstruation.